X 2 8x 20 Factor

 Graphical Representation and Interpretation

 Graphing the quadratic equation y = x² + 8x + 20 provides a visual representation of its behavior.
-The parabola opens upwards (since the coefficient of x² is positive) and has a vertex above the x-axis.
+Now, the parabola opens upwards (since the coefficient of x² is positive) and has a vertex above the x-axis.
 The absence of x-intercepts visually confirms that the quadratic expression has no real roots, aligning with our findings from the discriminant and factoring attempts.

 Applications and Further Exploration